gm515/DeepCATS/README.md

 `ipython deepcats.py -- <*Ch2_Stitched_Sections> -maskpath <*SEGRES.tif> -hempath <*HEMRES.tif> -radius 10 -ncpu 8 -structures <DORsm,DORpm>`

-`<*Ch2_Stitched_Sections>` The path to the microscopy images for counting `<*SEGRES.tif>` The path to the annotation atlas registered to the above data set `<*HEMRES.tif>` The path to the hemisphere atlas registered to the above data set `<DORsm,DORpm>` The list of structures for counting as a list.
+- `<*Ch2_Stitched_Sections>` The path to the microscopy images for counting
+- `<*SEGRES.tif>` The path to the annotation atlas registered to the above data set
+- `<*HEMRES.tif>` The path to the hemisphere atlas registered to the above data set
+- `<DORsm,DORpm>` The list of structures for counting as a list.
 Avoid inputting too many structures as all images are stored in RAM is limited by the workstation being used.

+Additionally, the expected radius of a cell `radius` and the number of cpus `ncpu` can be modified by changing the appropriate value.
+Plus any other parameters listed in `deepcats.py`.